sebgrebe/makers-independent-study/week10/readme.md

 Folder structure:
 - myAlgorithms/src/Timing: Timing benchmark tests for the methods.
 Methods are wrapped in lambda functions so that they can be passed as arguments to time test.
-- myAlgorithms/src/myMethods: contains all algorithms I have written for this project week.
-- myAlgorithms/test/myMethodsTest: tests for these
+- myAlgorithms/test/TimingTest: test for some of the methods

 ### Array methods